Lead in Drinking Water in Washtenaw County

 Run the Faucet Before Drinking

-Run the kitchen tap (or any other tap you take drinking or cooking water from) until the water runs cold - usually 30 to 60 seconds - before using the water for drinking or cooking.
-The most likely way for lead to enter the water supply is by leaching due to prolonged (6+ hours) contact with the lead source (pipe or fitting).
-[Note: If you are on a municipal system with a known lead service line, the flushing time is greater - 5 minutes.
-This situation does not apply to well systems since lead service lines aren’t used in private wells.]
+Note: If you are on a municipal system with a known lead service line, the flushing time is greater, for 5 minutes.
+This situation does not apply to well systems since lead service lines aren’t used in private wells.

-Use cold water for drinking, eating or cooking.
-Hot water is likely to contain higher levels of lead.
+Lead dissolves more easily into hot water so be sure to use cold water for drinking, eating, or cooking.
 Run cold water until it becomes as cold as it can get before using.
-Boiling the water does not remove any lead from the water!

 - Lead in tap water - Centers for Disease Control and Prevention (CDC)